Soypete/WebServices-in-3-weeks/restful-go/README.md

 Using the standard library to create a client that calls your new web endpoint.
 To connect to you server, you will need to run your server in one different and the client app in a different terminal window.

+_Extra Practice:_ Lots of companies use [Postman](https://www.postman.com/) to test their service endpoints.
+Build a client in postman that will call your server.
+Save you postman solution and generate a go client from the [Postman UI](<F5>nhttps://learning.postman.com/docs/sending-requests/generate-code-snippets/).
+Does you generated go code match the one you build?

 ### [Exercise 4](/ex-4-test/framework_tests.go)

 Using the [httptest](https://pkg.go.dev/net/http/httptest#example-ResponseRecorder) package add some tests for at least one of our newly created endpoints.
 You should have one test that checks for a 200s class error and one that tests for a 400s class error.
 Add additional test validations as time allows.